About The Project

 - Bridge widening to expand the Little Missouri River bridge including a left-turn lane and a shared-use path.

-- Roadway upgrades including fresh pavement along Pacific Avenue from I-94 Exits 24 to 27, decorative lighting and landscaped medians in select areas.
+- Roadway upgrades, including fresh pavement along Pacific Avenue from I-94 Exits 24 to 27, decorative lighting and landscaped medians in select areas.

-- Pedestrian accessibility and ADA enhancements including new crosswalks and upgraded pedestrian ramps.
+- Pedestrian accessibility and ADA enhancements, including new crosswalks and upgraded pedestrian ramps.

 Project Updates